 Dr. Peter May, Faculty Program Director, is a faculty member in the Department of Environmental Science and Technology and recently left more than a decade as Senior Environmental Scientist at the environmental firm Biohabitats where he supported restoration work through ecological engineering and systems ecology.
 Dr. May is a member of the non-profit Maryland-Rio Partners of the Americas and has traveled to Brazil and conducted research on tropical stream systems in Rio, Amazonas and Bahia.
 He has led several groups of University of Maryland Students to Rio and has hosted Rio students for exchange trips in Maryland.
 Dr. Leandro Fontoura is a professor of environmental science at the Federal Rural University of Rio de Janeiro and the in-country lead for the Rio Program.
 As a member of Maryland Rio Partners, he has supported and led this student exchange with several tours to UMD in Maryland and hosted several tours in Rio for UMD students.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.

 As a part of this program, you will engage in the following activities:

-- Scientist lead tours of radio telemetry research conducted on the endangered Golden Lion Tamerin monkeys in the Atlantic Coastal Rainforest and local dolphins in the estuaries.
+- Scientist-led tours of radio telemetry research conducted on the endangered Golden Lion Tamerin monkeys in the Atlantic Coastal Rainforest and local dolphins in the estuaries.

 - Potential for developing relationships with Rio Universities for shared academic advancement through existing cooperative agreements with University of Maryland, including tropical forest restoration research and carbon offset endeavors.

-- Greater understanding of the culture of Rio and its implications for environmental restoration and sustainable development.
+- Greater understanding of the environment, culture and landscape architecture of Rio and its implications for environmental restoration and sustainable development in the tropics.